dwoodjazz/super-dollop/READme.md

 + publishing to the web
 + Vue app framework

 This static site will be simple, modern, sleek, and will use lots of whitespace.
 I want it to be a clean introduction to who I am and my current skills.
-I envision an H1 header, a profile pick, some slick but sparse background decoration, and a counter or some interactive element. # super-dollop
+I envision an H1 header, a profile pick, some slick but sparse background decoration, and a counter or some interactive element.
+### github repository super-dollop